rainliu/gocl/README.md

 For NVIDIA, these are included in the CUDA SDK: https://developer.nvidia.com/opencl

-The locations of the library and include file can be supplied by way of environment variables, for exampe:
+The locations of the library and include file can be supplied by way of environment variables, for example:

 export CGO_LDFLAGS=-L$AMDAPPSDKROOT/lib/x86_64 (or null for NVIDIA)